Snowplant

 The Pacific Crest trail crosses Ebbetts Pass on Highway 4.
 Lake Alpine, where the Tahoe to Yosemite hits Highway 4, sits about 26 miles to the West of Ebbetts Pass, also on Highway 4.

 I always pick up my first resupply at the Lake Alpine Lodge, even if I am hiking the Pacific Crest Trail.
 This necessitates hitching a ride down down mountain from Ebbetts Pass for hikers on the Pacific Crest Trail.
-Hikers on the Tahoe to Yosemite Trail hit Highway 4 at the East end of Lake Alpine, and will find it a pleasant 3/4 mile walk to the Lake Alpine Lodge.
+Hikers on the Tahoe to Yosemite Trail hit Highway 4 at the East end of Lake Alpine, and will find it a pleasant 3/4 mile walk alone the beautiful shore of Lake Alpine to the Lake Alpine Lodge.

-After finding my secret camp on the East side of Lake Alpine and stashing your food and gear properly, you can take a leisurely walk along the scenic North Shore of Lake Alpine down to the Lake Alpine Lodge.
+After finding my secret camp on the East side of Lake Alpine and stashing our food and gear properly, we will take a leisurely walk along the scenic North Shore of Lake Alpine down to the Lake Alpine Lodge.

 Highway 108, Saint Mary and Sonora Passes